purpleidea/puppet-gluster/DOCUMENTATION.md

 for each host you're using, and that you've removed all of the files from the brick directories on each host.

+###Puppet runs fail with "Connection refused - connect(2)" errors.

+You may see a "_Connection refused - connect(2)_" message when running puppet.
+This typically happens if your puppet vm guest is overloaded.
+When running high guest counts on your laptop, or running without hardware virtualization support this is quite common.
+Another common causes of this is if your domain type is set to _qemu_ instead of the accelerated _kvm_.
+Since the _qemu_ domain type is much slower, puppet timeouts and failures are common when it doesn't respond.

 ###Provisioning fails with: "Can't open /dev/sdb1 exclusively."

 If when provisioning you get an error like: